 - Aug.
 26, 2020: Beyond PPE: The Health and National Security Threats Posed by the United States’ Reliance on China for Medical and Pharmaceutical Manufacturing

-Audrey Kuhnle completed her BA in International Criminal Justice, with a minor in Political Science, from John Jay College of Criminal Justice in 2020.
+Audrey Kuhnle completed her BA in international criminal justice, with a minor in political science, from John Jay College of Criminal Justice in 2020.
 During her undergraduate studies, Audrey found a passion for justice and human rights.
 She was a member of the John Jay College Women’s Soccer team for two years, receiving scholar-athlete awards from John Jay and the CUNY Athletic Conference.
 In her second year at John Jay, she moved to Albany to participate in the Edward T. Rogowsky Internship Program in Government and Public Service.
-After a successful legislative session, she moved back to New York City and became the program manager of a national political non-profit.
-To focus more on International Politics, Audrey is currently a junior associate at an International Public Strategy Firm.
-While completing her undergraduate degree in three years, she received Dean’s Lists Awards 5 times along with being awarded a Presidential Scholar from John Jay.
-At the Bush School, her current concentrations are Cyber Policy, International Politics and Grand Strategy, Intelligence, and U.S. Military and Defense Policy.
+After a successful legislative session, she moved back to New York City and became the program manager of a national political nonprofit.
+To focus more on international politics, Audrey is currently a Junior Associate at an international public strategy firm.
+While completing her undergraduate degree in three years, she received Dean’s List awards five times along with being awarded a Presidential Scholar from John Jay.
+At the Bush School, her current concentrations are cyber policy, international politics and grand strategy, intelligence, and U.S. military and defense policy.

 - Oct.
 16, 2020: A Grand Strategy for the Climate

-Niko Pittore is a 1st year Masters of International Affairs candidate at the Bush School of Government at Texas A&M University.
-He is a graduate of The Ohio State University where he received a Bachelor of Arts in World Politics, specializing in foreign policy and security.
-His research interests at the Bush School include American foreign policy, particularly toward Iran and the Persian Gulf, Iranian foreign policy, and European security affairs, with a focus on NATO.
-His concentrations at the Bush School will be International Politics/Grand Strategy and the Middle East.
-Before coming to the Bush School, he was a research intern in the foreign and defense policy department at the Cato Institute as well as with U.S. Senator Rob Portman and former Ohio Governor John Kasich.
+Niko Pittore is a first-year Master of International Affairs student at the Bush School of Government and Public Service at Texas A&M University.
+He is a graduate of the Ohio State University, where he received a bachelor of arts in world politics, specializing in foreign policy and security.
+His research interests at the Bush School include American foreign policy, particularly toward Iran and the Persian Gulf; Iranian foreign policy; and European security affairs, with a focus on NATO.
+His concentrations at the Bush School will be international politics/grand strategy and the Middle East.
+Before coming to the Bush School, he was a research intern in the Defense and Foreign Policy Studies Department at the Cato Institute as well as for U.S. Senator Rob Portman and former Ohio Governor John Kasich.
 While at Ohio State and Cato, he had six case studies published by Dr. John Mueller and the Cato Press on domestic terrorism in the United States since 9/11.